 Climb up to the top of the monastery for amazing views over this mountain village.

-Sednaya is located only 30 kilometres north of Damascus and easy to visit on a day trip from Damascus.
+Sednaya is located only 30 kilometers north of the capital city of Damascus and is easy to visit on a day trip from Damascus.

-The Roman Ruins of Apema which was retaken by the Syrian Government in 2019 is now open for tourist again, but the place was looted and thousands of holes all over the area looking for historical treasures.
+The Roman Ruins of Apamea, which was retaken by the Syrian Government in 2019, is now open for tourists again, but the place was looted, and thousands of holes were all over the area looking for historical treasures.

 While most of the historical places survived, so are there also, unfortunately, places that you can not visit anymore.

-The Dead Cities and the famous Church of Saint Simeon Stylites which are both in Idlib are completely off-limit these days due to the fact they are located in terrorist-held areas.
+The Dead Cities and the famous Church of Saint Simeon Stylites, which are both in Idlib, are completely off-limits these days due to the fact they are located in terrorist-held areas.

-The Ain Dara Temple is also off-limit in Turkish controlled areas.
+The Ain Dara Temple is also off-limits in Turkish-controlled areas.